 Increased Potassium Intake

 Increased potassium intake from food is a very uncommon cause of hyperkalemia in adult patients with normal renal function but can be an important cause in those with kidney disease.
-Foods with very high potassium content include dried fruits, seaweed, nuts, molasses, avocados, and Lima beans.
+Foods with high potassium content include dried fruits, seaweed, nuts, molasses, avocados, and Lima beans.
 Many vegetables that are also high in potassium include spinach, potatoes, tomatoes, broccoli, beets, carrots, and squash.
 High-potassium-containing fruits include kiwis, mangoes, oranges, bananas, and cantaloupe.
 Red meats are also rich in potassium.
-While generally safe to consume even in large quantities by patients with normal potassium homeostasis, these foods should be avoided in patients with the severe renal disease or other underlying conditions or medications that predispose them to hyperkalemia.
-Intravenous intake through high potassium-containing fluids, particularly total parenteral nutrition, medications with high potassium content and massive blood transfusions can significantly elevate serum potassium levels.
+While generally safe to consume even in large quantities by patients with normal potassium homeostasis, these foods should be avoided in patients with severe renal disease or other underlying conditions or medications predisposing them to hyperkalemia.
+Intravenous intake through high potassium-containing fluids, particularly total parenteral nutrition, medications with high potassium content, and massive blood transfusions can significantly elevate serum potassium levels.

 Intracellular Potassium Shifts

 Insulin deficiency and diabetic ketoacidosis may cause dramatic extracellular shifts causing measured serum potassium to be elevated in the setting of whole-body potassium depletion.
-Certain medications, such as succinylcholine may cause severe, acute potassium elevations in patients with up-regulation of receptors, particularly in the setting of subacute neuromuscular disease.
+Certain medications, such as succinylcholine, may cause severe, acute potassium elevations in patients with up-regulation of receptors, particularly in subacute neuromuscular disease.
 Tumor lysis syndrome, particularly in patients receiving chemotherapy for hematogenous malignancy, may cause acute hyperkalemia due to massive cancer cell death.
 Hyperkalemic periodic paralysis is a rare, autosomal dominant condition that causes potassium to shift into the extracellular space due to impaired sodium channel function in skeletal muscle.